c-bertran/42-exam-shell/CONTRIBUTING.md

 ├─ make.bash
 ```

-An exercise has at least a `subjects` folder containing the subjects in several languages, and a file named `make.bash`, which will be executed by examshell to check the exercise.
+An exercise has at least a `subjects` folder containing the subjects in several languages, and a file named `make.bash`, which will be executed by codeshell to check the exercise.
 You can add all the files and folders you want.
 These are the files and folders that are accessible via the copy option in the exercise definition.
 The first argument (*$1*) sent to `make.bash` is the path to the user's rendering folder, so you can compile his program :
 ```bash
 clang -Wall -Werror -Wextra $1/hello/hello.c -o my_exec